stefannikolei/KnightOnline/README.md

 > [!WARNING]
-> This project requires you to update your submodules so that it can use the **DirectX 9 SDK**, **zlib**, as well as **the 1.298 client assets**.
+> To build this project, you will need several dependencies setup correctly (e.g. **DirectX 9 SDK**, **zlib**, as well as **the 1.298 client assets**).
-> Failure to do so will result in build errors or missing functionality.
 >
-> Please be sure to read the below [Prerequisites](#prerequisites) and [Getting started](#getting-started) sections below.
-You will find how to set this up specifically in the section on [Dependencies](#update-and-build-our-third-party-dependencies).
+> **All of these are included**, you simply need to read the below [Prerequisites](#prerequisites) and [Getting started](#getting-started) sections below, then follow the quick and easy instructions provided.
+> Instructions for setting up the dependencies specifically can be found under the [Dependencies](#update-and-build-our-third-party-dependencies) section.
 >
-> Please note that the same info applies for errors like the following (which are caused by a compiler update):
+> **Failure to do so will result in build errors or missing functionality.**
 >
+> This extends to compiler errors such as the following (this one specifically is caused by a compiler update):
+>
 > "**LINK : fatal error C1047: The object or library file 'zlib.lib' was created by a different version of the compiler than other objects like '{some file}.obj'; rebuild all objects and libraries with the same compiler**".
 >
-> If you are experiencing that error, please follow the [Dependencies](#update-and-build-our-third-party-dependencies) section of the guide again, even if you've done so already in the past.
+> If you are experiencing build issues, be it the above, missing dependencies or the like, **please be sure to follow the [Dependencies](#update-and-build-our-third-party-dependencies) section of the guide**, even if you've done so previously.

 # Open Knight Online (OpenKO)